What Is a Vasectomy?

 It’s nearly 100% effective.
-In very rare cases, the man’s tubes, called the vas deferens, can rejoin.
+In very rare cases, the tubes can rejoin.
 In those cases, a pregnancy could happen.

 Keep in mind that sperm can still get out for a little while right after a vasectomy.
-So be sure to get the follow-up test that checks on that, so you know when you can stop using another method of birth control just in case.
+Be sure to get the follow-up test that checks on that, so you know when you can stop using another method of birth control just in case.

 The procedure is very safe.
 Complications aren’t common, but if they happen, they can include swelling, bruising, inflammation, and infection.
 These are almost never serious, but tell your doctor if you have symptoms.